nalatoli/waypoint_guide_rust/README.md

 # GPS Path Tracker 🚁

 A compact embedded system that captures and displays a user's travel path.
-Built on an AVR microcontroller in Embedded C, this project interfaces with GPS, an SD card, and an LCD to log and visualize movement.
+Built on an AVR microcontroller in Rust, this project interfaces with GPS, an SD card, and an LCD to log and visualize movement.
+This project is based on an older embedded C project from 2019.

 ---